-technology, also known as massive array of idle disks (MAID
+technology, also known as massive array of idle disks (

 Copan Systems Inc.